mltheuser/lit-erally-ssr/README.md

 Server Side Rendered WebComponents with lit-like client side state managment and htmx-like client side element replacment.

-> This is just an experiment and not indeded for use in an actual project.
+> This is just an experiment and not intended for use in an actual project.

 ### How it works